$d$-connectivity of the random graph with restricted budget: Proof for the case

 \section{\texorpdfstring{Proof for the case $d\in \{2,3\}$}{}}

 As mentioned in the outline of the proof, we divide the construction into three major stages.
 At the first stage, we build many long vertex-disjoint paths.
 At the second stage, we merge almost all paths constructed up to now into a single long cycle.
-For $d = 2$, the third stage is a direct application of Corollary~\ref{cor last step}, while for $d=3$ a bit of additional work is needed .\\
+For $d = 2$, the third stage will rely on Lemmas~\ref{lemma eq union bound} and~\ref{lem last step}, while for $d=3$, a bit of additional work is needed .\\

 \textbf{Stage 1: building long paths.} ($o(n\log n)$ rounds, $n+o(n)$ accepted edges for $d=2$, $\tfrac{3}{4}n+o(n)$ accepted edges for $d=3$)\\